 In this week’s message, I’d like to talk about the power of second chances.

 In life, people often make mistakes and don’t get a second chance to correct them.
 Real estate is no different in this regard.
-For example, a seller may interview you but then choose to work with someone else.
-So how do you stay top of mind with such a client in the event that it doesn’t work out with the other agent they chose?
+For example, a seller may interview you but then choose to work with someone else for whatever reason (other agent told them what they wanted to hear/ discounted their fee/ told them their home was worth more than it is, etc).
+So how do you stay top of mind with such a client (ethically)

 “Keep the door open if you’re not picked the first time, and don’t burn any bridges.”